- Can I fax my application?

 The English Language Program (ELP) is for students with no English proficiency score or a proficiency score below admission requirements.
 Conditional admission to the University of Michigan-Flint degree programs is possible for qualified students.
 In addition, the ELP offers testing, advising, consulting services for academic units, professional development for the staff, and a number of workshops and student services co-sponsored with the International Center (IC).

-Various testing options are available at the University of Michigan-Flint.
-Students who are already enrolled in ELP are able to take the MELAB at no additional charge.
-The University of Michigan-Flint is a test center for both the MELAB and TOEFL exams.
+Testing options available at the University of Michigan-Flint include TOEFL testing.
+Students who are already enrolled in ELP are able to take the TOEFEL at no additional charge.
 Please click here for more information.

 Housing is available to all students of the University of Michigan-Flint.
 Please click here to find more information about housing and what is available.